jasonkneen/TiMote/README.md

 TiMote
 =======

-A module demonstrating how a Titanium App could execute/integrate remote code
+A module demonstrating how a Titanium App could execute/integrate remote code.
+Very useful for being able to add/manipulate native controls and interfaces in an app without having to redeploy to the appstore.

+Usage:-

 	var timote = require("timote");